MOST RECENT

 Graduated Driver's License

 You might have heard of it before, especially if you are a teenage driver.
-The New York graduates drivers license system is a set of laws that were designed to keep the drivers safe.
-Although teenage drivers are the main targets of the program, the New York DMV extends the laws to mature drivers as well, with the requirement to take a pre-licensing or a drivers education course before the license issuance, no matter how old is the applicant.
+The New York graduated drivers license system is a set of laws that were designed to keep the drivers safe.
+Although teenage drivers are the main targets of the program, the New York DMV extends the laws to mature drivers as well, with the requirement to take a pre-licensing program or a full scale New York drivers education course before the a driving license can be issued, no matter how old is the applicant.

 Drivers Permit Test